fastify/fastify/docs/Getting-Started.md

 })
 ```

 Do you prefer to use `async/await`?
-Fastify supports it out-of-the-box.<br/>
+Fastify supports it out-of-the-box.

 *(we also suggest using [make-promises-safe](https://github.com/mcollina/make-promises-safe) to avoid file descriptor and memory leaks)*
 ```js
 const fastify = require('fastify')()